 Railway engineer Robert Stephenson opened the London and Birmingham Railway in 1837.
 Its construction was highly unpopular with the landed gentry and the scheme threatened the business interests of canals, stagecoaches and coaching inns, A protest meeting of angry locals took place at the King’s Arms coaching inn in Berkhamsted, but Stephenson’s railway project went ahead.
 Local landowners did manage to influence the choice of route, and they had the railway line diverted to to run parallel to the canal, avoiding the country estates of Gadebridge and Ashridge.

-While the country estates were protected from incursion by the railways, no-one thought Berkhamsted Castle worthy of preservation.
-The railway line was built right next to the castle, over the ruins of the barbican and the southern part of the moat.
-The marsh land around the moat was drained, the barbican ruins were cleared away and navvies built up a large embankment.
-There was no such thing as a scheduled monument in 1837.
+Construction work went ahead and the railway line was built right next to the castle.
+The protections laid out in the 1833 Act were not enough to save the ruins of the barbican and the southern part of the outer moat, which lay outside the outer embankment.
+The marsh land around the moat was drained, the barbican ruins were cleared away and navvies built up a large embankment (the lost barbican can be seen in a 1680 painting by Jan Wyck).

 The original Berkhamsted station was built on top of the barbican site, near the Castle Street canal bridge.
 When the railway was widened in 1875, it was replaced with a new station 100m to the west – the building we have today.